darrellsuggs/darrell.thoughts/index.md

 # 🧭 darrell.thoughts

-Welcome to my public journal of ideas, logs, and explorations.
+Welcome to my one public journal of ideas, logs, and explorations.

 ---